SierraActual/pythonHacking101/README.md

 - Tool 2: Brief description of what the tool does and how to use it.

     python tool2.py --option1 value --option2 value

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to this project, please follow these steps:

+1. Fork the repository.
+2. Create a new branch: git checkout -b my-feature.
+3. Make your changes and commit them: git commit -m 'Add new feature'.
+4. Push to the branch: git push origin my-feature.
+5. Submit a pull request.

+For bug reports, feature requests, or any other questions, please open an issue on the repository.

+## License
+This project is licensed under the MIT License.
+Feel free to modify and customize the content as per your requirements.